psf/the-invisibles/content/english/episodes/ep-4.md

 - Why Minecraft is an example of an accessible video game
 - Accessibility information at conferences, and advice to conference organizers
 - Thoughts on AI and ChatGPT for computer science students
-- Her favorite tools, like screenreader, accessible browser, and IDE
+- Her favorite tools, like screen reader, accessible browser, and IDE
 - Traveling
 - Making her own video game engine because the existing engines are not accessible
 - Her aspirations to speak at more Python conferences